Acid Rain

 Conclusion

-Acid rain is a serious environmental issue that requires global attention.
+acid rain is a serious environmental issue that requires global attention.
 By reducing emissions and promoting sustainable practices, we can protect ecosystems, human health, and infrastructure from its harmful effects.

 A. Sulfur dioxide